rubymonsters/webapps-for-beginners/source/09-sinatra/04-routes.md

 The request is being picked up by the webserver, and then *routed* to a piece of code that handles the request, and specifies the response.
-They're like the info desk at a shopping mall: You (as an HTTP request) walk up to them, and tell them "GET /something".
+They're like the info desk at a shopping mall: You (as an HTTP request) walk up to them, and tell them `GET /something`.
 They'll route (send) you to a certain shop on a certain floor where you can find what you're after.

 So, this would be three Sinatra routes: